miqbaltariq/SECP1513202420251/03/imannadhirahh/read.md

 ---

-### 🚀 About Me
-- 📚 I love trying new things as much I can to get out of my comfort zone !
-- 🎥 I create content in TikTok to gain experience my saving 💰
-- 🌍 I am addicting in travelling the world to explore new places and cultures !

----

 ### 🏆 Achievements
 Here are some highlights from my journey so far:
 - 🥇 **First place in the Japanese Calligraphy competition** at the district level in Fukuoka.